AdobeDocs/experience-manager-screens.en/help/user-guide/extending-component-tutorial-develop.md

 ## Add Poster Component to a Sequence Channel {#add-sequence-channel}

-The Poster component is intended to be used on a Sequence Channel.
+The Poster component is used on a Sequence Channel.
 The starter package for this tutorial included an Idle Channel.
 The Idle Channel is pre-configured to allow components of the group **We.Retail Run - Content**.
 The Poster component's group is set to `We.Retail Run - Content` and is available to be added to the channel.

 1. Open the Idle Channel from the We.Retail Run project: **`http://localhost:4502/editor.html/content/screens/we-retail-run/channels/idle-channel.edit.html`**
 1. Drag + Drop a new instance of the **Poster** component from the side bar on to the page.